-P Plates indicate that the driver of the vehicle is a probationary driver (indicating you are a fairly new qualified driver).
+P Plates indicate that the driver of the vehicle is a probationary driver.

 Although they are not compulsory, you are strongly recommended to use these once you have passed your driving test as they help to warn other road users that you are a new driver and to be more patient.